January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Link changes to the KPIs that matter.
 If you add a tool, track average engagement time, goal completions (tool results), and scroll depth.
 Isolate the specific metrics your change was designed to influence so you can prove value.

-For example, track these metrics after adding an interactive estimator:
+Track these metrics after adding an interactive estimator:

 • Average engagement time on the page